 A study of the mechanics and anatomy of human movement, kinesiology has direct applications to fitness and health.
 With three tracks-Fitness Professional, Pre-Health, and Sports Administration-students in this major select the track best suited to their career goals.
-This major is offered in the traditional and online modalities.
+This major is offered in the traditional and online modalities, excluding the Pre-Health concentration, which is only available in the traditional modality.